 The Store Owner: If you are thinking of installing an Electric Vehicle (EV) Charge Point and would like a little more information.
 This is the blog post for you.

 EV Blogpost Series: The Store Owner’s Point of View

-Countries have set different targets as to when they would expect fossil fuelled cars to finally be phased out.
-Norway, Sweden, Denmark and Finland are predicting 2025 as their phase out target date.
-India and Europe, including Ireland have set a target date of 2030, while Britain lag behind targeting 2040 (Source: http://www.thejournal.ie/electric-cars-3517439-Jul2017/)
+Countries have set different targets as to when they would expect fossil-fuelled cars to finally be phased out.
+Norway, Sweden, Denmark, and Finland are predicting 2025 as their phase-out target date.
+India and Europe, including Ireland, have set a target date of 2030, while Britain lags behind targeting 2040.

-The IEA ‘Global EV outlook 2017’ estimates world-wide EV car sales surpassing the 2 million mark in 2016 (See below).
+The IEA ‘Global EV outlook 2017’ estimated world-wide EV car sales would surpass the 2 million mark in 2016 (See below).

 In order to cater for the rising popularity of Electric Vehicles, store owners will need to make upgrades to their site, including allocated car charging points to allow customers to charge while they shop.
 Customers who cannot charge or where charging is slow may be inclined to shop elsewhere therefore incorporating a whole new competitive aspect into the market for retail stores.
 Those earlier to act on the installation of Electric Vehicles Car Parks may see the added benefit including increase in customers, change in attitudes towards a brand, earlier end to payback period and increased corporate social responsibility credit.

 Although there will be a big initial investment for the installation of this car park upgrade, the payback period can be very reasonable.
 However, if you find your store awkwardly geographically located where the only parking for customers is that of which you provide, in the coming two decades, the whole car park may have to be made Electric Vehicle friendly.
 However, if the car parking used by shoppers at your store is Government funded or Privately owned by others, you may avoid the bill.